memfault/interrupt/_drafts/git-bisect.md

 * A NOR flash chip with 4MiB of memory

 In this particular instance, I was trying to bring up a new system where the NOR flash would be the boot medium.
-I could not memory map it in this case, and therefore I needed to create a way of passing data through the system’s internal RAM into NOR flash.
+I could not memory map it, and therefore I needed to create a way of passing data through the system’s internal RAM into NOR flash.